 Education Programs at Hubbard Brook: An Overview

 Science education is integral to the Hubbard Brook Ecosystem Study, from K–12 to graduate school and informal education experiences.
-Some of our key programs include:

 - Waterviz: Waterviz is a set of novel data visualization and sonification tools that can be used in classrooms to engage art, music, and science students with real data and concepts related to the water cycle.
-Hydrologic data captured at the Hubbard Brook Experimental Forest are transmitted to the internet and used to drive a computer model that calculates and displays all the components of the water cycle in real time.
+Hydrologic data captured at the Hubbard Brook Experimental Forest are transmitted to the internet and used to drive a computer model that calculates and displays all the components of the water cycle in real time

 - Field trips and tours: Hubbard Brook Research Foundation and USDA Forest Service staff conduct tours of the Hubbard Brook Experimental Forest to professional and student groups and speak or arrange speakers for public and professional audiences by request.